roctorch/project-two/README.md

 ## To-do list:
 * Connect Front-end and Back-end applications
 * Make time-slots dynamic
+* Add more types of services available for listing
 * Add test code for front and back ends

 ## Getting Started